What is Varilrix used for?

-Varicella (commonly known as chickenpox) is an infection that is easily spread from one person to another.
+Chickenpox is an infection that is easily spread from one person to another.
 Chickenpox is usually a mild infection but sometimes it can cause serious problems, such as pneumonia, inflammation of the brain, and a rare disease called Reye’s syndrome (when a child takes aspirin while infected).

 The varicella virus vaccine is also used for the prevention of herpes zoster (commonly known as shingles) in people 50 years of age and older.

 This vaccine is administered only by or under the supervision of your doctor or other licensed healthcare professional.

-Varilrix® is best stored in the refrigerator.
-To prevent drug damage, do not freeze.
-There may be different brands of Varilrix® that may have different storage needs.
-It is important to always check the product package for instructions on storage, or ask your pharmacist.
+There may be different brands of this drug that may have different storage needs.
+So, it is important to always check the product package for instructions on storage, or ask your pharmacist.
 For safety, you should keep all medicines away from children and pets.

-You should not flush Varilrix® down the toilet or pour them into a drain unless instructed to do so.
-It is important to properly discard this product when it is expired or no longer needed.
+You should not flush this product down the toilet or pour them into a drain unless instructed to do so.
+Additionally, it is important to properly discard this product when it is expired or no longer needed.
 Consult your pharmacist for more details about how to safely discard your product.

 FDA pregnancy risk category reference below: